home-assistant/home-assistant.io/README.markdown

 # Home Assistant website

 This is the source for the [Home Assistant](https://github.com/balloob/home-assistant) website available at [Home-Assistant.io](https://home-assistant.io).
+All commits made to the master branch will be automatically pushed to production.

 ## Jekyll project to generate and deploy

 | Command | Action |
 |---|---|